TCH-Gitprojects/TCH-Gitprojects/README.md

 ### Hi there 👋
+### Welcome to my Github

+### 🌱 I’m currently learning Data Analysis at the Wild Code School and will publish my projects once they are ready to be shared.

 <!--
 **TCH-Gitprojects/TCH-Gitprojects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.